omarabdesslem/Bank-To-Protect/README.md

 This is a secure banking website built using React with enhanced cybersecurity measures to protect against online threats.
 The project integrates various security tools and techniques to safeguard user data and prevent attacks such as SQL injections, brute force attacks, and unauthorized access.

+The infrastructure was based on my Portfolio Website

 ## Table of Contents